 Dinosaurs and Damien Hirst, evensong and observatories – the best things in London life really are free.
 See the city and save those pennies with this guide to the best of free London.

 Choosing where to stay in London is the key to a stress-free visit.
-Book the right London hotel using this guide to the city’s central neighbourhoods.
+Book the right London hotel using this guide to the city’s central neighborhoods.

 Bristol is a major UK hub and a rather photogenic city break destination, with gorgeous Georgian architecture, a bustling, regenerated harbourside, and acres of lush green parkland.
 You’ll find world-class museums celebrating local history and international art, and a plethora of things to keep you busy once the sun goes down, from first-class theatre to cutting-edge nightclubs and gig venues.